-- 24. The management body is responsible for maintaining a sound and effective overall ICAAP architecture, ensuring that the different elements of the ICAAP fit coherently together and that the ICAAP is an integral part of the institution's overall management framework.
-The institution is expected to have a clear view of how these elements are consistently integrated into an effective overall process that allows it to maintain capital adequacy over time. - 25.
-For this purpose, the institution is expected to maintain as part of its ICAAP documentation a description of the overall ICAAP architecture, for example an overview of the key elements of the ICAAP and how they work together, explaining how the ICAAP is integrated and how its outcomes are used in the institution.
+28. For this purpose, the institution is expected to maintain, as part of its ICAAP documentation, a description of the overall ICAAP architecture, for example an overview of the key elements of the ICAAP and how they work together, explaining how the ICAAP is integrated into the institution's functioning and how its outcomes are used in the institution.
 This ICAAP architecture description is expected to explain the high-level structure of the ICAAP, how its outcomes are used in decision-making, and the connections between, for example, business and risk strategies, capital plans, risk identification processes, the risk appetite statement, limit systems, risk quantification methodologies, the stress-testing programme, and management reporting.